microsoft/nni/src/sdk/pynni/nni/curvefitting_assessor/README.md

 </p>
 Assuming additive a Gaussian noise and the noise parameter is initialized to its maximum likelihood estimate.

+We determine the maximum probability value of the new combined parameter vector by learing the historical data.
+Use such value to predict the future trial performance, and stop the inadequate experiments to save computing resource.

-This algorithm goes through three stages of learning, predicting and assessing.
+Concretely,this algorithm goes through three stages of learning, predicting and assessing.
 * Step1: Learning.
-We will learning about the trial history of the current trial and determine the \xi.
+We will learning about the trial history of the current trial and determine the \xi at Bayesian angle.
 First of all, We fit each curve using the least squares method(implement by `fit_theta`) to save our time.
 After we obtained the parameters, we filter the curve and remove the outliers(implement by `filter_curve`).
 Fially, we use the MCMC sampling method(implement by `mcmc_sampling`) to adjust the weight of each curve.
 Up to now, we have dertermined all the parameters in \xi.
 * Step2: Predicting.
 Calculates the expected final result accuracy(implement by `f_comb`) at target position(ie the total number of epoch) by the \xi and the formula of the combined model.
 * Step3: If the fitting result doesn't converge, the predicted value will be `None`, in this case we return `AssessResult.Good` to ask for future accuracy information and predict again.
 Furthermore, we will get a positive value by `predict()` function, if this value is strictly greater than the best final performance in history * `THRESHOLD`(default value = 0.95), return `AssessResult.Good`, otherwise, return  `AssessResult.Bad`